 Okay, so what will a Couples Therapist Actually Do?

 Every counselor has their own way of helping couples.
 What they do in a session depends on their training and experience.
-Your counselor may ask to meet with you individually before your first couples session, where you all talk together.
+Your counselor may ask to meet with you in individual therapy before you start therapy to go over the whole story of past experiences in a safe space, where you all talk together in initial sessions.
+This first session of therapy will shed light to help manage conflicts and communication issues later on.
 Once couples work has started, your counselor may suggest working with one or both of you individually if they see issues that hinder a successful result.
 Some counselors prefer to see only the couple.
 This means if you have things you want to discuss with a counselor alone, you'll need to set up an appointment with a different counselor.
 In this scenario, your counselor will explain why it is a conflict of interest to meet with one of you without your partner being present.

 In my counseling practice, many different scenarios occur.
-There are situations where it is very appropriate to see a couple AND do individual work.
+There are situations in therapy where it is very appropriate to see a couple AND do individual sessions.
 There are also situations where this is not the best way forward.

 Good couples counseling focuses on helping you to: